If you’re new to Virtua Rasa, start with the Player’s Quickstart.

 If you want a more complex path, you can use waypointed movement.
 Double click or long press the unit you wish to move.
 Single click or touch various points of your path.
 Finally, double click or long press at your destination.

 On the top of the sidebar is the units popup, which lists the active units of the current map.
 Next is the toolbox popup, for adding and removing terrain features.
-The toolbox is only usable by Gamemasters.
-In the middle is the navigation popup, where there are pan/zoom controls, and a restore button.
+The toolbox is only visible to Gamemasters.
+Next is a wiki page popup, useful for viewing character pages or notes stored in the wiki.
+The navigation popup has some additiona pan/zoom controls and a restore button.
 The restore button resets the pan/zoom to the default for the current map.
-Below that is a setting popup for controling various features.
 Finally at the bottom is the chat popup, where you can text chat with the other players.

 In the navigation popup, there are a couple Gamemaster options for managing the default view of a Map.
 The first, 'Save View', sets the current view as the default for the current map.
 Whenever someone switches to this map, this will be their starting view.
 The second 'Save & Set View', saves the view as above, then changes the view of everyone connected to the new view.